sparkflows/sparkflows-docs/docs/rest-api/rest-api-python/python-token.rst

-After running above REST API code using Python, will get the results as below:
+After running above the REST API code using the Python, we will get the below result.

 .. figure:: ../_assets/tutorials/token/8.PNG